hephaestus-compiler-project/types-bug-study-artifact/README.md

 how many lines are inserted, deleted or modified by the revision.

-# Dataset Overview
+# Selected Bugs

-Now, we provide details regarding the dataset of the 320 typing-related studied in our paper.
+Now, we provide details regarding the 320 typing-related bugs studied in our paper.
-The dataset is stored in the `data/` directory, which has the following structure.
+These details can be found in the `data/` directory, which has the following structure:

 * `data/bugs.json`: This document contains all 320 bugs examined in our study and their categorization.